Mobile High Capacity Tower

 This Tower is a modified Tri-Ex AB-1309 115' Deployable Mast.
 Originally built for the Military as part of a multi-site tactical battlefield communications system, the AB-1309 is designed to survive wind speeds of up to 90mph with proper anchoring.

 Our modifications include a nice grey paintjob to match our other facilities, a few electrical modifications, and an improved erection stabilization system which includes rigid outriggers to make it easier and safer to erect in moderate wind, and useable without guying at 50-60'.
+Those outriggers are shown in the bottom photo below.

 A second AB-1309 is undergoing overhaul and refit to be equipped identically.